Ilia Mondoy

 While we are in negotiations, bargaining team members will be hosting informal union meetings with WSNA members.
 “Sip and Chats” will occur every Thursday from 2000-2100 while we are in negotiations.
 Click the button to join via Microsoft Teams or call in (206) 485-2614; Passcode: 44078739# to join.

 Your WSNA Bargaining Team is requesting that EVERY NURSE wear their WSNA T-Shirt at work (especially on Friday’s & bargaining days)!
-We also have “I Support My Bargaining Team" buttons and stickers available.
-We have ordered more shirts that will be here soon.
+We also have “I Support My Bargaining Team" buttons and stickers available to be worn on negotiation days.
+We have ordered more shirts and scrub caps that will be here soon.
 Send us your pictures so that we can share on social media and be sure to tag us on Instagram.

-Good Sam Co-Chair Ilia says, “Are you looking to be more active in the union, but not sure where to start?
+Good Sam Co-Chair Ilia says “If you are looking to be more active in the union, but not sure where to start?
 Join the contract action team!
 Safe staffing, fair pay, and break nurses directly impact the care we have on patients.
 This is how we advocate for our patients and ourselves.”

 For more information, reach out to a member of the bargaining team or WSNA Organizer Grace at glamonte@wsna.org/206-553-9794